Cartooli/math-boredgames/README.md

 Aligned with Common Core State Standards for Mathematics (K-12)

-## 🐛 Bug Reports
+## 💬 Feedback & Support

+### In-App Feedback
+Look for the floating 💬 feedback button in the bottom-right corner of the app!
+Click it to:
+- Share your thoughts
+- Report bugs
+- Suggest features
+- Ask questions

+### GitHub Issues
-Found a bug?
-Please open an issue on GitHub with:
+You can also directly open an issue on GitHub with:
 - What happened
 - What you expected
 - Steps to reproduce